rlry72/DevOpsQA_Team4/README.md

 9. Once review is done and no other changes to be made, Reviewer will close issue and pull request with 'lgtm' or '+1'

 ## Flow for working as a QA for any issues on test scripts
-1. QA lead will create an issue in Dev repo here if there are any issues on test scripts, and assign someone to fix (QA lead included)
+1. QA lead will create an issue in Dev repo if there are any issues on test scripts, and assign someone to fix (QA lead included)
 2. Assigned QA will create a new branch in QA repo here
 3. QA will start working in new branch to solve issue
 4. Once done, QA will create a pull request here